Back to Emilia Romagna

 - Serving Suggestions: Red meat, game, mature cheese.

-Branko – Pinot Grigio DOC
+Branko – Sauvignon DOC

-- Varietal: 100% Pinot Grigio
+- Varietal: 100% Sauvignon

 - Alcohol Content: